theloniustrout/danstore/README.md

 <br><br>
-Raspberryproduce.com is to test Dan's marketing chops.
+Raspberryproduce.com is to test Dan's marketing chops cuz not gf's site.
 RPI Zero based physics toys & learning how to make an RPI Hat from prototype to production might be the eventual products of this store that doesn't yet exist.

-Test product is based on best on the bang for the buck analog educational circuit--open gate FET with the additoin of a LC circuit for max efficiency.
+Test product is based on best on the bang-for-buck analog maximally educational circuit--open gate FET with the additoin of a LC circuit for max efficiency.
 But there's more!
 An RPI Zero version thereof.
 Sensor extension is via pluggable I2C sensor & ADC Hat.
-Visualization extensions via hats in [pinouts.xyc](http://pinouts.xyz) Charge conservation remixed by Jerry in the style of Carver Mims modern interpretation of Bill Beaty's original paper.
+Visualization extensions via hats in [pinouts.xyc](http://pinouts.xyz) Charge conservation remixed by Jerry in the style of Carver Mim's modern interpretation of Bill Beaty's original paper.

 Everyone loves Demon hunting kits.
 Now on RPI Zero!